-The Department has internationally competitive research strengths in macroeconomics, international development, cultural economics, energy economics and applied microeconomics.
-The Department has been successful in attracting financial support from IRCHSS, Irish Aid, Science Foundation Ireland, PRTLI, the EU Framework Programme, NORFACE, the World Bank, Fondation Banque de France and the Institute for New Economic Thinking (INET).
+The Department has internationally competitive research strengths in macroeconomics, international development, cultural economics, economic history, energy economics and applied microeconomics.
+The Department has been successful in attracting financial support from the European Commission, Irish Research Council, Irish Aid, Science Foundation Ireland, PRTLI, the EU Framework Programme, NORFACE, the World Bank, Fondation Banque de France and the Institute for New Economic Thinking (INET) among others.

 The international development area also has critical mass with staff members Andrea Guariso, Michael King, Martina Kirchberger, Nicola Mastrorocco, Tara Mitchell, Gaia Narciso, Carol Newman and Alejandra Ramos.
 Their research centre, the Trinity Impact Evaluation Unit (TIME), brings together researchers in economics, development practitioners, and policy makers in a collective effort to estimate the impact and understand the underlying mechanisms of development projects, aid and investments.